gileoo/SPBView/doc/Manual.md

 ```
 Those labels have to be present in the input csv/tsv file and are then used to split the target views and to define the starting points for the reaction time computations.

 For the second case, those key value pairs have to be left empty.
 Then, the switch of the presented targets defines a split.
-A target is configured in __EyeTargets.conf__ and the related presented media (image) in ___Media.conf__; see below.
+A target is configured in __EyeTargets.conf__ and the related presented media (image) in ___Media.conf__; see A.4).

 ### A.3) Coordinate Mapping and Device Name